 Enhancing building resilience through codes

-In October 2019, Australia, United States, Canada and New Zealand held a workshop, convened by the U.S.-based International Code Council (ICC), to discuss international code development and research.
-The purpose of the workshop was to gain a better understanding among these countries about natural hazard challenges posed by climate change, and the approaches taken in regard to regulation of buildings and building safety.
-A global-initiative was launched on building resilience.
+In October 2019, building codes bodies from Australia, the United States, Canada and New Zealand held a workshop, convened by the U.S.-based International Code Council (ICC), to discuss international code development and research.
+The purpose of the workshop was to gain a better understanding among these countries about natural hazard challenges posed by climate change and the approaches taken in regard to the regulation of buildings and building safety.

 In July 2020, the four organisations publicly released a statement of outcomes Findings on Changing Risk and Building Codes that emerged from the initiative.
 The document emphasises that building codes need to evolve to address new weather-related risks to minimise human suffering, loss of life and economic loss.
 The findings, along with the desired outcomes of collaboration by the signatories, are applicable throughout the world.
-The leaders of this initiative are encouraging other governments and non-governmental organizations to join in endorsing the collaborative work.
-Organizations may learn more and endorse the initiative through an online submission process at www.globalresiliency.org.
+A number of have endorsed the collaborative work, which is now progressing through the development of thought leadership pieces and guidance material.
+Organisations may learn more and endorse the initiative through an online submission process at www.globalresiliency.org.

 Further information on this initiative can be downloaded from the Resource Library.